lionthroat/cs271-project/README.md

 Evaluate_Hand | evaluate sum of points values for all cards in one hand Show_Game | set up "gameboard" display with scorebox Check_Win | check for blackjack/bust conditions

-9. Print_Hand | print out all cards from one hand in a row
-10. Face_Cards | helper procedure to display value on face cards
-11. Card_Spacer | helper procedure to space cards from left edge of terminal
-12. Player_Turn | player can choose to Hit or Stand
-13. Dealer_Turn | dealer will decide to Hit or Stand
-14. Pick_Winner | if both player and dealer Stand, see who has more points
-15. Game_Over | display won or lost game screen
-16. Exit_Blackjack | prompt player to play again or quit
+Print_Hand | print out all cards from one hand in a row Face_Cards | helper procedure to display value on face cards Card_Spacer | helper procedure to space cards from left edge of terminal Player_Turn | player can choose to Hit or Stand Dealer_Turn | dealer will decide to Hit or Stand Pick_Winner | if both player and dealer Stand, see who has more points Game_Over | display won or lost game screen Exit_Blackjack | prompt player to play again or quit

+##### To Run the Program:
+- You will need Visual Studio with the Visual C++ module installed.
+- Install the Irvine32 Library: http://www.asmirvine.com/gettingStartedVS2019/index.htm
+- Add .asm file to an Irvine Project, which will have the necessary assembler, linker, and libraries.
+- Build and run the project.

 ##### Known issues:
 1. Sometimes, Ace cards appear with @ symbol or = symbol instead of expected value "A"